home-assistant/developers.home-assistant/docs/voice/overview.md

 ```

  - The **Voice Assistant** integration is responsible for turning the user's speech into text, get it processed, and turn the response into speech. _This integration has not been created yet._
  - The **Conversation** integration is responsible for processing user's text.
-It does this by matching it to an intent.
+The built-in conversation agent does this by matching it to an intent.
+Integrations can provide [custom conversation agents](../core/conversation/custom_agent).
  - The **Intent** integration is responsible for executing the intent and returning a response.
 - The **Text-to-Speech** integration is responsible for turning text into speech.
 - The **Speech-to-Text** integration is responsible for turning speech into text.